Best Value for Money

 There are a lot of beautiful places that are not so well-known but just as fantastic as those Instagram hot spots.

 Try to find those and you will find out that hotels and food are a lot cheaper and it is less crowded.
-One example is the north coast of Spain (except San Sebastian).
+One example is the northern coast of Spain (except San Sebastian).
 There are so many lovely little villages and the nature is stunning.

 Another example is Andorra which probably is crowded in Winter but almost empty during summer (except for the capital - Andorra la Vella).